Osmose/advanced-open-file/README.md

 current file.
 As you edit the path the file list will automatically show matching files and directories.
 Hit `Tab` to autocomplete the path.

+Relative paths are considered relative to the current project's first root folder.

 Hit `Enter` to open the file at the given path.
 If the file doesn't exist, a tab will be opened that will save to that file.
 Any directories in the path that don't exist will be created immediately upon hitting `Enter`.